1. Level the base of the mount or tripod.

 12. Your mount should be well aligned to the pole (a second round of

-alignments may be done to verify your alignmnet result or improve upon
+alignments may be done to verify your alignment result or improve upon